ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 # History

 Assessment questions were once embeded in a large component called Test and Assessment.
-The Test Question Pool object and the Test object of ILIAS were not strictly separated and the assessment question integartion was done within both components.
+The Test Question Pool object and the Test object of ILIAS were not strictly separated and the assessment question integration was done within both components.
 This lead to a strong depency between the Test and the Test Question Pool object in the past.
 The codebase for the two modules was fully mixed up with the code for the questions.

 Today, this failure in architecture got fixed by fully separating the components and by extracting a new service AssessmentQuestion.